imadbourouche/Password_Checker_devfest/README.md

 # Password_Checker_devfest

 my solution based on :
-1- counting the numbre of char in the password by the methode counting_num_char its a simple methode 2- search for each char one by one
+1- counting the numbre of char in the password by the methode counting_num_char its a simple methode and i found it countain 47 char.
+2- search for each char one by one

 Ps : this solution isn't the optimal solution but it works